cpressey/Durito/README.md

 To this end, Durito should eventually provide some tools for manipulating quoted forms.
 It doesn't, at present, because at present it is still a proof-of-concept.

+One of the tools it presents, which is actually a red herring (but I kept it in because it's nitfy), is that when _creating_ a quoted form in the usual way, it _includes_ any local bindings as a `let` block inside the quoted form.
+So when `eval`ing a quoted form, the local bindings are in effect, which is what one usually expects.

+But this is actually a red herring (as I said) because the local bindings that you actually _want_ in the macro usually aren't known until runtime.
+There needs to be more than this.

+Methodologically, working with values that aren't known until runtime is accomplished by reducing the syntax to a function, and passing the runtime values in as arguments when calling the function.

+To this end, Durito _should_ have (but doesn't yet) some nifty sugar to extract values from the quoted form and cast the quoted form into a function with those values as arguments.

+Exactly the best way to do that, e.g. how to tell Durito which values it should do that for, is still an open question.

 #### Expressed and Denoted Values